Do you provide 'moments of care' for others?

 Moving beyond 'Moments' of Care

 Becoming a carer is an emotional journey.
-From the slow realisation that your relationship with the person you are caring for has changed.
-To accepting their disability, illness or simple ageing that is impacting the person you are caring for - especially when they're a family member or close friend.
+From the slow realisation that our relationship with the person we are caring for has changed.
+To accepting their disability, illness or simple ageing that is impacting the person we are caring for - especially when they're a family member or close friend.

-You're juggling many emotions, whilst learning to do something new and juggling your own life too.
+We juggle many emotions, whilst learning to do something new.
 What starts out as shopping lists to compile and buy, may shift to daily 'check ins', or preparing meals.
-Suddenly your time is competed for, the plates you're spinning multiply, and you just rush from one thing to another.
-Juggling your own life with these new caring responsibilities.
+Suddenly our time is competed for, the plates we're spinning multiply, and we just rush from one thing to another.
+Juggling our own life with these new caring responsibilities.

-All whilst adjusting your own emotions to the new situation.
+All whilst adjusting our own emotions to the new situation.

 As carers, we know that running at constant speed leads to burnout.
 We know the importance of speaking with people who 'get it'.
 That the journey to becoming a carer can be emotional, rewarding and exhausting in equal measures.
 We also know that connecting with other carers, accessing a Carer's Assessment (try our quick mini assessment to get you started) and pausing to consider our own needs are vital to us being sustainable and resilient.